 - Simmer on medium for 5 minutes or until liquid is evaporated.
 Once cooked, turn off the heat and leave it on the stove to keep it warm.

 - Boil 2 portions thick ramen noodles according to the instructions on the packaging.
-While they're cooking, add 1 tsp soy sauce, 1 tsp Chinese-style chicken bouillon powder and 2 tsp sesame oil into 2 serving bowls and mix until the powder is dissolved.
+While they're cooking, add ½ tsp soy sauce, ½ tsp Chinese chicken stock powder, and 1 tsp sesame oil into each serving bowl and mix.

 - Once the ramen noodles are cooked, drain the water and distribute in each bowl.
 Mix thoroughly until evenly coated in the tare.